Is Special K Cereal Healthy? What the Label Really Tells You

 Tips to Make Special K Work Better for You

-If you like Special K’s taste and crunch, try adding extras like a sliced banana, some berries, or a spoonful of nuts or seeds.
-These simple additions can help make your breakfast more balanced and a bit more satisfying.
+If you like Special K’s taste and crunch, keep it, but tweak it.
+Add a sliced banana, some berries, Greek yoghurt, or a spoonful of nuts or seeds.
+These simple extras boost the fibre and protein and help turn a light, sweet cereal into a more satisfying breakfast.

 Shreddies